Fast Computations on Ordered Nominal Sets

 We call this language the \emph{interval language} as a word $w \in \Q^{\ast}$ is in the language when it denotes a sequence of nested intervals.
+For instance, the word $w = 0\, 2\, 1\, \frac{3}{2}$ is in $\Lint$, but $w' = 0\, 2\, 1\, 1$ is not.
 This language contains arbitrarily long words.
 For this language it is crucial to work with an infinite alphabet as for each finite set $C \subset \Q$, the restriction $\Lint \cap C^{\ast}$ is just a finite language.
 Note that the language is equivariant: $w \in \Lint \iff wg \in \Lint$ for any monotone bijection $g$, because nested intervals are preserved by monotone maps. \footnote{The $G$-action on words is defined point-wise: $(w_1 \ldots w_n) g = (w_1 g) \ldots (w_n g)$.} Indeed, $\Lint$ is a nominal set, although it is not orbit-finite.

 Informally, the language $\Lint$ can be accepted by the automaton depicted in Figure~\ref{fig:lint-minimal}.
 Here we allow the automaton to store rational numbers and compare them to new symbols.
+The input on a transition is denoted by the variable $a, b$ or $c$ which does not already appear in the source state.
+This input may be constrained by a guard.
 For example, the transition from $q_2$ to $q_3$ is taken if any value $c$ between $a$ and $b$ is read and then the currently stored value $a$ is replaced by $c$.
 For any other value read at state $q_2$ the automaton transitions to the sink state $q_4$.
 Such a transition structure is made precise by the notion of nominal automaton.

 \end{example}